When the End is Near, Consider the Cloud

-In addition, you can take advantage of your CSP’s full-time, high-volume expertise in equipment purchase, maintenance, software configuration and upgrades.
-There is also savings that comes from keeping your internal IT team focused on strategic company initiatives instead of maintaining hardware.
+In addition, you can take advantage of your CSP’s full-time, high-volume expertise in equipment purchase, maintenance, software configuration, and upgrades.
+There are also savings that come from keeping your internal IT team focused on strategic company initiatives instead of maintaining hardware.
 CSPs can also offer service level agreements (SLAs) for uptime and problem response time.
 Some can even develop a disaster recovery (DR) solution for you with SLAs that would be difficult to match in-house.

 The Colocation First Option